vishvAsa/notes/skills/plant-growing/farms/ajay-farm.md

 - In the 1 acre plots, crops are grown.
 - In the 1.5 acre strip - farm house, fruits, greens, some flower trees, (prospective as of 2023) ayurvedic trees.
 The trees are separated into 8 feet rows.
 - Each crop plot is a grid of squares marked by coconut trees 32 feet apart.
 Each such square has 8 ft wide strips with arecanut trees, interspersed with banana trees.
+- Subhash's Palekar's 5-layer model is used.
+  - There are many more things you can grow (ginger/turmeric) as the bottom-most layer.
+Cinnamon at the centre of 4 coconut trees.
+Etc..

+{{< figure src="../../images/palekar-36ft-grid.png" title="" class="thumbnail">}}

 ### Crop rotation
 In each 8 foot strip, cattle fodder (maize) is grown, alternated with nava-graha pulses (which do nitrogen fixation).